-- IP law influences all industries, but it is most widely in areas such as biotechnology and entertainment, where industrial designs and creative works are common.
+- IP law influences all industries, including biotechnology and entertainment, where industrial designs and creative works are common.

 Overview of IP Law

 The regulation around intellectual property protection is often referred to as “IP law.”
-Intellectual property rights are more abstract than your run-of-the-mill property rights because they protect “creations of the mind,” things like artistic expression and design choices.
-As you might’ve guessed, those that benefit most from IP rights are typically inventors or artists.
+Intellectual property rights (IPR) are more abstract than your run-of-the-mill property rights because they protect intangible “creations of the mind,” things like artistic expression and design choices.
+Those who benefit most from IP rights are typically inventors and artists.

-The goal of intellectual property law is to establish the owners of ideas and creations so that the government can enforce the owners’ right to use them exclusively.
-The understanding is that this protection will help ideas keep their value because they cannot be easily replicated and passed around.
-These laws also offer protection from fraud and keep innovation alive and well.
+The goal of intellectual property law is to establish ownership of ideas and creations so that the government can enforce the owners’ exclusive right to use those ideas or creations.
+The rationale for IP protection is that it will help ideas keep their value since they cannot be easily replicated and passed around.
+IP laws also offer protection from fraud and keep innovation alive and well.

 Intellectual property law is an umbrella term that covers trade secrets, patents, copyrights, and trademarks.
 Included in these laws are remedies for violation, which include cease and desist letters and damages.

-Patents create property rights and are generally obtained to protect inventions and prevent others from making, using, or selling your invention.
-Patents don’t last forever, though it may be possible to extend them in some cases.
-Be aware, however, that a patent will only protect your fully developed invention; it will not protect your idea.
+Patent rights protect inventions and prevent others from making, using, or selling your invention.
+Patents don’t last forever, though it may be possible to extend the period of time in some cases.
+Be aware, however, that a patent will only protect your fully developed invention; it will not protect a mere idea you have.

-There are three kinds of patents: utility, design, and plant.
-Each patent grants you the right to exclude (prevent other people from making or selling the invention) and the right to sue for infringement.
-To obtain a patent, you will need to follow a detailed application process, which you can learn more about and this link.
+There are three kinds of patents: utility, design, and plant patents.
+Each type of patent grants the patent owner the right to exclude (prevent other people from making or selling the invention) and the right to sue for patent infringement.
+To obtain patent protection, you will need to follow a detailed patent application process.

 Trade Secrets Law

-Trade secret protection is a broad area of a law that protects information of economic value.
+Trade secret protection is a broad area of law that protects economically valuable information.
+The Coca-Cola formula is a classic example of a trade secret.
 The United States Patent and Trademark Office (USPTO) requires information to meet three requirements to qualify for trade secret protection.
 The information must:

 - Possess either actual or potential economic value by being kept a secret